 Component Level Scores

-What do the mean Geomorphology index scores show?
+What does the Geomorphology score show?

 When the three geomorphology index scores are combined, they reveal a pattern of lower scores along the eastern and western borders of Minnesota.
 The steep slopes of eastern Minnesota, and the dry climate pattern of western and northwestern Minnesota are the primary drivers of the overall component results.